 In 1953, the Philippines was the first country in Asia to commence television broadcasts, with the ABS–CBN operating a network of transmitters across the islands.

-In the 1970s, Doctor Who was screened by ABS-CBN on (at least) two of the islands: on Luzon, from Quezon City (Channel 2 – also known as BBC2, not to be confused with the British channel!), and on Negros, from Bacolod (Channel 4 / BBC4); and on Cebu, from Cebu City (Channel 3).
+In the 1970s, Doctor Who was screened by ABS-CBN on (at least) three of the islands: on Luzon, from Quezon City (Channel 2 – also known as BBC2, not to be confused with the British channel!); on Negros, from Bacolod (Channel 4 / BBC4); and on Cebu, from Cebu City (Channel 3).
 (The series may well have aired on the other islands, but we don't have those airdates.)